oracle-livelabs/developer/dotnet-adb-quickstart/web-server/web-server.md

     <copy>chmod 600 <private_ssh_key></copy>
     ```

 6. SSH into the compute instance.
 In Oracle Cloud Linux VMs, the default username is **opc**.
-The compute instance's public IP address is availabe from the cloud console.
+The compute instance's public IP address is available from the cloud console.
 Run the following command from Cloud Shell:

     ```
     <copy>ssh -i <private_ssh_key> opc@<public_ip_address></copy>